 The coeducational Sage College of Albany offers professional bachelor’s degrees in a flexible structure that allows students to tailor educational plans to match their individual career goals.
 Areas of specialty include art and design, computing technologies, communications, business, and legal studies.
 Interdisciplinary programs include applied biology, creative studies, and information design.
 The innovative iThink curriculum engages all students in problem-based learning and prepares them for the contemporary workplace.
 Through its Sage After Work program, Sage College of Albany also offers bachelor’s degree completion programs designed specifically for working adults.

-Sage Graduate School is a coeducational environment offering advanced study for practice and leadership through master’s degrees and post-master’s certification in professional disciplines, as well as the doctorate in physical therapy, nursing science, and educational leadership.
+Sage Graduate Schools are a coeducational environment offering advanced study for practice and leadership through master’s degrees and post-master’s certification in professional disciplines, as well as the doctorate in physical therapy, nursing science, and educational leadership.
 Areas of specialty include business and management, education, health services administration, nursing, nutrition, occupational therapy, physical therapy, and psychology.
 Sage Graduate School serves both recent college graduates and individuals already at work in their professions.

 The motto of Russell Sage College, “To Be, To Know, To Do,” also informs the educational purpose of The Sage Colleges, where the common effort is to translate learning into action and application, within a framework of value that recognizes the obligation of educated persons to lead and serve their communities.

 Presidents of Sage